wesleyzzz/Phoenix/README.md

 Phoenix
 =====

-Revised from Bird, with redissolve process
+Revised from Bird, with ADkernel contains redissolve process.
-Jacobian is not good, difficult to solve for long wall-time.

 # Phoenix